react-declarative/rn-declarative/docs/HOWTO.md

-# Адаптивная верстка на React Native
+# Responsive Layout in React Native

 > The challenges encountered when porting a classic React application to React Native are discussed in this article.
 It focuses on supporting various device form factors, including the Galaxy Fold.